LittleBigRefresh/Allefresher/README.md

 If you put the plugin in your memory stick, place `ms0:/SEPLUGINS/Allefresher.prx 1` into `game.txt`, however if you put it on your internal storage, place `ef0:/SEPLUGINS/Allefresher.prx 1` into the file

+Write the domain into `/SEPLUGINS/Allefresher_domain.txt`, and write the format string into `/SEPLUGINS/Allefresher_format.txt` (these will be provided by your server host)

 Open LBP and have fun!

 ## Building from source